Charged With Assault? I Can Help.

 I Believe In My Clients

 I will vigorously represent you in this case.
-With my background as a former prosecutor and police officer, I know the prosecutor’s tactics and am quick to counter.
-I work tirelessly to obtain the best result possible for my clients.
+With my background as a former prosecutor and police officer, I know the prosecutor’s tactics and am quick to counter them.
+I work tirelessly to obtain the most favorable results possible for my clients.
 Call my law office today at 214-310-9196 or contact me online to arrange a confidential legal consultation.